Cutoff stability under distributional constraints with an application to summer internship matching: Cutoff stability

-Note that since MAX-SMTI is not approximable within a factor of 21/19 unless $P=NP$ \citep{halldorsson2007improved}, due to the one-to-one relation of the sizes of the matchings in our reduction, the same inapproximability result applies for our problem as well.
-Furthermore, we also note that the very same result applies for weak stability, since for Example~\ref{ex:unsolvable} the cutoff stable matchings are the same as the weakly stable matchings, and so the very same reduction works also to show the NP-hardness of the problem of finding a maximum size weakly stable matching.
+Furthermore, since MAX-SMTI is not approximable within a factor of 21/19 unless $P=NP$ \citep{halldorsson2007improved}, due to the one-to-one relation of the sizes of the matchings in our reduction, the same inapproximability result applies for our problems as well.